Santa Cruz Warriors: Santa Cruz Warriors

 Following intense off-season discussions regarding a move, on October 10, 2012, the Golden State Warriors announced that the Dakota Wizards would relocate to Santa Cruz beginning with the 2012–13 season.
 The team was subsequently renamed the Santa Cruz Warriors.

 In the 2012 NBA Development League Draft, the Warriors selected Travis Leslie with their first pick (13th overall), as Leslie became a star for the team during the 2012–13 season.
 On December 23, 2012, the Warriors played their first home game at the Kaiser Permanente Arena after beginning their campaign with seven-straight road games.
 With Leslie leading the way alongside teammates Jeremy Tyler and Maurice Baker, the Warriors made it through to the D-League Finals in their first season.
 However, they were defeated 2–0 by the Rio Grande Valley Vipers in the best-of-three series.
 Highlights from the team include Golden State assignees Kent Bazemore and Scott Machado, former NBA player Hilton Armstrong, Most Improved Player recipient Cameron Jones, and Stefhon Hannah, who won Defensive Player of the Year for the second year in a row.

 Santa Cruz embraced the team during their first season in the city, as the Warriors placed first in the NBA Development League for overall revenue.
 The team sold $1.2 million in tickets.
 The average ticket revenue per game, at $52,651, was the highest in the 16-team league.
 But while the Warriors' ticket prices were the highest in the league – from $15 for bleachers to $140 for courtside seats – popularity was also key to the financial success.
 The team had the highest average number of individual tickets sold per game at 709, approximately 130 tickets more than its nearest competitor, the Maine Red Claws.

-In 2013–14, the Warriors again finished second in the Western Conference – behind the Los Angeles D-Fenders – and despite only the sixth best record in the D-League standings, the Warriors again reached the Finals.
+In 2013–14, the Warriors again finished second in the Western Conference – behind the Los Angeles D-Fenders – and despite only the sixth best record in the G-League standings, the Warriors again reached the Finals.
 However, they were once again outclassed in the best-of-three Finals series, this time losing 2–0 to the Fort Wayne Mad Ants.
-Highlights from the team include the Santa Cruz Warriors' D-League Splash Brothers, with Seth Curry and Mychel Thompson emulating their respective brothers playing for Golden State, Stephen Curry and Klay Thompson.
+Highlights from the team include the Santa Cruz Warriors' G-League Splash Brothers, with Seth Curry and Mychel Thompson emulating their respective brothers playing for Golden State, Stephen Curry and Klay Thompson.

 In 2014–15, the Warriors finished with a 35–15 record, good for the best record in the Western Conference.
-They once again made it through to the Finals and swept the Fort Wayne Mad Ants to claim their first D-League championship since 2007, with Finals MVP Elliot Williams leading the way with a game-high 23 points in Game 2.
+Guard Aaron Craft was named the NBA D League Defensive Player of the Year, leading the league with 2.5 steals per game.
+The Warriors made it through to the Finals for the third consecutive year and swept the Fort Wayne Mad Ants to claim their first G-League championship since 2007, with Finals MVP Elliot Williams leading the way with a game-high 23 points in Game 2.